cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 Besides the unprefixed byte string literals that are analogous to JSON text string literals, EDN provides base-encoded byte string literals.
-These are notated in one of the base encodings {{-base}}, without padding, enclosed in single quotes, prefixed by >h\< for base16 or
+These are notated in one of the base encodings {{-base}}, without padding, enclosed in a single-quoted string literal, prefixed by >h\< for base16 or
 >b64\< for base64 or base64url (the actual encodings of the latter do not overlap, so the string remains unambiguous).
 For example, the byte string consisting of the four bytes `12 34 56